Barking Road Runners’ Bank Holiday 5K race is part of the ELVIS series of local races, which is sponsored by Phil Hernon.

-The park is approximately 15 minutes’ walk from Barking station, which is served by the District and Hammersmith & City tube lines, the London Overground, and mainline C2C rail services.
+The park is approximately 15 minutes’ walk from Barking station, which is served by the District and Hammersmith & City tube lines, the London Overground Gospel Oak line, and mainline C2C rail services.
 There are also several bus routes stopping by or near the park.
-Limited car parking will be available within the park, via the South Park Drive entrance.
+Limited free car parking will be available within the park, via the South Park Drive entrance.
 There is another car park accessible via the main gate in Longbridge Road, but this incurs a charge.

-Toilets and changing rooms (incl. for the disabled) will be available by the start and finish areas.
+Toilets and changing rooms (incl. for the disabled) will be available in the pavilion by the start and finish areas.

 Prizes and results:

 Women’s team (fastest three)